xu-yuan1/openvino-docs/pages/documentation/runtime-inference-optimizations/optimizing-for-latency/model-caching-overview.rst

          :language: python
          :fragment: [ov:caching:part3]

 .. note:: The GPU plugin does not have the EXPORT_IMPORT capability, and does not support model caching yet.
-However, the GPU plugin supports caching kernels (see the :ref:`GPU plugin documentation <doxid-openvino_docs__o_v__u_g_supported_plugins__g_p_u>`).
+However, the GPU plugin supports caching kernels (see the :ref:`GPU plugin documentation <deploy_infer__gpu_device>`).
 Kernel caching for the GPU plugin can be accessed the same way as model caching: by setting the ``CACHE_DIR`` configuration key to a folder where the cache should be stored.